Nardis-Labs/kontinuum/README.md

 workload orchestrator for kubernetes that enables engineering teams to utilize a hub cluster to define, deploy and manage their kubernetes workloads in a multi-member-cluster, multi-cloud environment.

+The operator plans to support EKS cluster workload orchestration first.
+Development of GKE and AKS cluster orchestration is also planned.

 ## Getting Started

 ### Prerequisites